Signs of Grief in Children and Teens

-Even children who are able to express their feelings of grief
+Even children who are able to express their feelings of grief through words, still at times will show signs of grief

-is unique so each child will express grief in his or her own way and own time.
+her own way and own time.
 There is a wide range of normal behavior.
-Remember
+Remember that the only normal you will ever find is a

-are some of the normal and worrisome behaviors that may be signs of grief in children or teenagers.
+be signs of grief in children or teenagers.

 Normal Verbal Behaviors: